grandeurkoe/obsidian-vault/Courses/Udemy/Data Structure and Algorithms/Algorithms/Searching and Traversal.md

-## Bellman Ford and Dijkstra Algorithm

-These algorithms are used to find the shortest path.

-Since BFS, doesn't consider edge weight.
-So the shortest path that BFS finds, might not be the most weight efficient path.

-Bellman Ford and Dijkstra's Algorithm allows us to find the shortest path that is also weight efficient.

-Bellman Ford Algorithm can accommodate negative weight edges.

-Dijkstra's Algorithm can't accommodate negative weight edges.

-The drawback of Bellman Ford is that it is not the most efficient i.e. time complexity of Bellman Ford is O(V * E) which is greater than the time complexity of Dijkstra's algorithm i.e. O(V^2).

-Here's an improved and structured version of your notes on **Searching and Traversal**:

----

 ### **Searching and Traversal**

 Searching and traversal are fundamental operations performed on data structures.
 These operations help us locate specific values or visit every node in a tree or graph.